-3.b) How do you typically le ocate informatio on about YCAT transit servio es?
-Transit Customer Service e 🗌 Website E Faceboo ok 🗌 Ride rs Guide 🗌 From the dri ver At the bus stop Other (specify) 4.
+3.b) How do you typically lo ocate information on about YCAT transit servi ces? ☐ Transit Customer Service e 🗌 Website ☐ Faceboo ok 🗌 Ride rs Guide 🗌 From the dri ver At the bus stop other (specify) 4.
 If you do NOT use YCAT transit service , why not?
-(Plea ase check all that apply) Infrequent service ☐ I don't know what bus to take ☐ I would not feel safe and secure on It doesn't go close enough travel to and from 3us routes aren't enough public transit or waiting for transit Other (please state) It is too expensive ransit doesn't op It takes too long to travel by hours of the day or the days of week that I want to I would not take transit under any circumstances Buses are too crowded travel.
-Specify 5.
-The types of YCAT trans apply) it service impro vements that I v vould like to see: (Please check all th at Better information on how to use transit ☐ More s helters or ber nches at bus stops Extended weekend service.
-Specify E Fewer transfers requ uired Later weeknight service.
-Specify 🗌 A mobi A mobile phone app for real-time information Earlier weekday morning service There was WIFI/wireless Internet access on the buse On-demand ride hailing service (concept of subsidized, shared-ride sedan or van service requested through a Smart phone or tablet app) bus Improved bus service to - specify location(s) More bus stops Other (Other (please state) More frequent bus service , 6.
-Please indicate how likel Question 5 above were a vould use YCA transit if the e improveme nts you note əd in Based on the improvements noted in Q.5- above Would Certainly Use Would Likely Use Might Use Not Very Likely Use Would Never Use Would Not Make a Difference IN THIS SECTION PLEASE 7.a) How many people live 8.
-Which of the following ca Under \$20,000 \$2 9.
-Which of the following ag Under 18 in your househ ategories best n 1-\$34,000 ge categories m old? natches your ar \$35-\$50,000 atches your ag 7. b) Ho nual househ] over \$50,0 w many cars told income?
-00 /vehicles? nswer
+(Plea ase check all that apply) ☐ Infrequent service ☐ It doesn't go close enough travel to and from to where I 🔲 E don't know what Bus routes aren't enough nublic transit or waiting for transit ☐ It is too expensive ☐ It takes too long to travel by ☐ Buses are too crowded / bus ☐ Transit doesn't operate the hours of the day or the days of week that I want to travel.
+Specify ☐ I would not take transit under any circumstances 5.
+The types of YCAT transi t service impro vements that I would like to see: (Please check all th at ☐ Better information on how t o use transit ☐ More s shelters or benches at bus stops ☐ Extended weekend service service.
+Specify ☐ Fewer transfers required Later weeknight service.
+Sp Later weeknight service.
+Specify ☐ A mobile phone app for real-time information ☐ Earlier weekday morning service ☐ There was WIFI/wireless Internet access on the On-demand ride hailing service (concept of subsidized, shared-ride sedan or van service requested through a Smart phone or tablet app) bus Improved bus service to - specify location(s) ☐ More bus stops More bus stops Other (please state) ☐ More frequent bus service 6.
+Please indicate how likely Question 5 above were a vould use YCA Γ transit if the e improveme ents you note ed in Based on the improvements noted in Q.5- above Would Certainly Use Would Likely Use Might Use Not Very Likely Use Would Never Use Would Not Make a Difference IN THIS SECTION PLEASE TELL US ABO JT YOU AND YO OUR HOUSE HOLD [OPTI ONAL] 7.a) How many people live in your househ old?
+7. b) Ho w many cars s/vehicles?
+8. Which of the following ca Under \$20,000 \$2^{-2} 9.
+Which of the following ag 1-\$34,000 \$35-\$50,000 over \$50,0 ?
+Prefer not to a nswer ) wa f an w = 4.4= - ☐ Under 18 ☐ 19-35 36-59 60 or over ∐ F refer not to a nswer